JarenMease/2450-Group-C/README.md

 Error Handling
-- If a command is more than 4 digits, or if the operation code is not a valid operation code, the program will raise an error and stop execution.
+- If the operation code is not a valid operation code, the program will raise an error and stop execution.
 The error message will indicate the problem and ask you to correct the file.

 Operands Description:
 - 10 (READ): This operation code prompts the user to enter a number, which is then stored in a specific location in memory.
 The location is specified by the operand.